 INTERNATIONAL CAMPUSES: Dublin, Ireland; Montreal, Canada

-2015 EMPLOYMENT RATE: 93% of graduates from the Class of 2015 are employed or continuing their education within six months of graduation; of the 90% employed, 88% are already in positions related to their career goals
+2016 EMPLOYMENT RATE: 95% of graduates from the Class of 2016 are employed or continuing their education within six months after graduation; of the 90% employed, 87% are already in positions related to their career goals.

 FINANCIAL AID: More than 90% of Champlain College students receive scholarship funds, which do not need to be repaid.